Anastrozole Powder Video-AASraw

 What is HNMR and What does HNMR spectrum tell you?
 H Nuclear Magnetic Resonance (NMR) spectroscopy is an analytical chemistry technique used in quality control and research for determining the content and purity of a sample as well as its molecular structure.
 For example, NMR can quantitatively analyze mixtures containing known compounds.
 For unknown compounds, NMR can either be used to match against spectral libraries or to infer the basic structure directly.
 Once the basic structure is known, NMR can be used to determine molecular conformation in solution as well as study physical properties at the molecular level such as conformational exchange, phase changes, solubility, and diffusion.

 How to buy Anastrozole(Arimidex) Powder from AASraw?

-❶To contact us by our email inquiry system,or leave your whatsapp number to us, our customer service representative(CSR) will contact with you in 12 hours.
+❶To contact us by our email inquiry system, or leave your WhatsApp number, our customer service representative(CSR) will contact you in 12 hours.

-❷To provide us your inquired quantity and address.
+❷To provide us with your inquired quantity and address.

-❸Our CSR will provide you the quotation,payment term,tracking number,delivery ways and estimated arrival date(ETA).
+❸Our CSR will provide you with the quotation, payment term, tracking number, delivery ways, and estimated arrival date(ETA).

-❹Payment done and the goods will be sent out in 12 hours.
+❹Payment is done and the goods will be sent out in 12 hours.

 ❺Goods received and give comments.